Number6174/WritingHTTPServer/README.md

 A simple Python HTTP server that writes GET parameters to a specified file.
 It also supports a timer that can be extended by specific events.

 WARNING: This is a very purpose driven program.
 If you don't completely understand how to use it, it could expose you to security vulnerabilities.
 Do not open this program to the broader internet.
 Only allow it to accept local connections.
+It uses Python's [http.server](https://docs.python.org/3/library/http.server.html) which is not hardened.

 The provided configuration has it listen only on 127.0.0.1.
 It is not recommended that you change this.

 # Setup

-1. Install Python for [Windows](https://www.python.org/downloads/windows/) (tested with 3.9.2)
+1. Install Python for [Windows](https://www.python.org/downloads/windows/) (tested with 3.9.3)
 2. Verify Python is in your PATH.
 This can be done by running `python --version` in the Windows Terminal.
-You should see a response like `Python 3.9.2`
+You should see a response like `Python 3.9.3`
-3. Install dateutil.
-This is easiest to do by typing `pip install python-dateutil` at the command line.
+3. Ensure the following Python packages are installed.
+You may wish to do this in a [venv](https://docs.python.org/3/tutorial/venv.html).
+Each can be installed as `pip install`
+    * python-dateutil

 # Configuration